Bus Stop Accessibility Improvement Program

 Council will install signage to identify a temporary bus stop location while construction works are underway.
 Signage will also be installed at each bus stop at least two weeks prior to the stop being upgraded as part of this program.

 The works are delivered with funding support from the Queensland Government's Passenger Transport Accessible Infrastructure Program Grant (PTAIP).

 Project benefits and key features

-The program will improve accessibility and safety at bus stops across the Brisbane City Council network.
+The program will improve accessibility and safety at bus stops across Brisbane, and ensure each stop can cater to existing and future public transport usage.
 Key features of accessible bus stops include:

 - flat accessible boarding points which provide an unobstructed space for customers to board and exit the bus